I photographed a ghost! Well, not quite. Keep reading to mix long exposure, second-curtain flash and the timing, to photograph a “ghost”.

 Then, I asked Ricardo to hold a small flashlight, marking the place for the model to pose.

-I set the a Godox TT685 inside my 90 cm octabox on camera left, with a power of 1/32 so it lit the model just a bit.
-I controlled this flash with a Godox XPro transmitter, and set it to fire using second-curtain sync.
-This ensured the flash fired at the end of the exposure.
+I set a Godox TT685 inside my 90 cm octabox on camera left, with a power of 1/32 so it lit the model just a bit.
+I controlled this flash with a Godox X1T transmitter, but you can also use an XPro transmitter.
+I set the camera to fire the flash using second-curtain sync.
+This ensured the flash fired at the end of the exposure time.

 The model started out of frame, so I pressed the shutter button, counted two seconds and asked her to step in the frame and strike a pose.